Methodology, Parameters, and Calculations

 |---|---|---|

-| DIH Patients Fundable Annually | 1.0768 | Strong driver |
+| dFDA Patients Fundable Annually (patients/year) | 1.0768 | Strong driver |

-| Current Trial Slots Available | 0.0910 | Minimal effect |
+| Annual Global Clinical Trial Participants (patients/year) | 0.0910 | Minimal effect |

 Interpretation: Standardized coefficients show the change in output (in SD units) per 1 SD change in input.
-Values near Β±1 indicate strong influence; values exceeding Β±1 may occur with correlated inputs.
+Values near ยฑ1 indicate strong influence; values exceeding ยฑ1 may occur with correlated inputs.

 Monte Carlo Distribution